PLACES 2026 | Speaker Dashboard

 Thank you for joining our speaker cohort!

-This dashboard is designed to quickly give you the information you need to rock your presentation at PLACES 2025.
+This dashboard is designed to quickly give you the information you need to rock your presentation at the PLACES Conference.
 Use the following buttons to quickly navigate this page.

 Note: Communications regarding your session will go to your session’s primary contact.
 They are solely responsible for sharing information with co-presenters and panelists.